 Bellwether is one of the nation’s first sheep dairies.
 Its cheeses can be found in some of the country’s best restaurants, and its yogurt can be found in your refrigerator if you so desire.

 Although the company boasts more protein ounce-for-ounce in its sheep’s milk than in cow’s milk, its six-ounce cup only has 10 grams of protein.
 Bellwether is a great option if you want to ease into sheep’s milk yogurt, classily.

-Bellwether Farms Sheep Milk Yogurt, $2.87 on Instacart
+Bellwether Farms Sheep Milk Yogurt, price & availability varies from Instacart

 Yogurt is working for you.
 You just want to stay ahead of the curve.